AswiN-7/blog/content/posts/S1-E1-what_is_programming.md

 Now, let us move towards computer

 Assume a person want to communicate with computer
-for this both them should know a language which is understood by both of them i.e `computer programming language`
+for this both of them should know a language which is understood by both of them i.e `computer programming language`

 # Computer Programming Language

-People created this Computer Programming Language to communicate with computer and make them work in a particular way as they want
+People created this Computer Programming Language(CPL) to communicate with computer and make them work in a particular way as they want

-எனக்கு நம்மாழ்வார் என்றால் மிகவும் பிடிக்கும்
-I would love it if it is Nammazhvar
-Nammazhvarなら私はそれが大好きです(Nammazhvarnara watashi wa sore ga daisukidesu)

-From this we understand that language doesn't matter u r thought can be expressed in any language But what is important while u expressing something

-THE COMMUNICATING PROCEDURE

-pari=kuthirai

-An important point here to add is

-What language we speak is not important what we speak is important So don't be worried if you dunno some language and at the same time don't be in vain if u know some language(# kathu vakula oru karuthu)

-Like this while u talking to computer u should know the language that computers know This is why u should learn programming language which is known by computer

-நான்  போக நேத்து எடுத்து  துனி  நாளைக்கு ஊருக்கு வச்சிட்டேன்.
+This CPL has some specific set of rules and regulations
+We going to see that in upcomming episodes

+my things for packed trip yesterday itself I tomorrow's

-Did you understand anything from this not right
+Did you understand anything from this?
+Not right
-But you can understand all words individually but collectively it doesn't mean anything Why its happened
+But you can understand all words individually but collectively it doesn't mean anything
+Why its happened

 Order of words is not correct
 This is called syntax

-For tamil words are supposed to be in SVO form subject verb object

-நான் நாளைக்கு ஊருக்கு போக நேத்தே துனி எடுத்து வச்சிட்டேன்.
+I packed my things yesterday itself for tomorrow's trip
 Likewise computer language has syntax
 Computer will be like
-If you want to tell me something, tell me in this order or else I wont read that.
+If you want to tell me something, tell me in Certain order or else I wont read that.

-note
-In japanese word order is sov
-Instead of telling i ate apple they will say i apple ate

-Okay now let us dive into c programming language